Connecting and Configuring Ceph RBD Using a Linux Client

 Volume unmapping.

-To get better performance choose appropriate size of read_ahead
+To optimize performance, choose an appropriate size for the read_ahead

 Example for 8GB: